Find Location

 Aileen Lysaught, M.S., CCC-SLP

-Aileen is a pediatric speech-language pathologist with over 12 years of experience in the field.
+Aileen is a pediatric speech language pathologist with over 15 years of experience in the field.
 She has been a member of the RUSH Kids team since 2011.
 Aileen is one of the pediatric market managers, overseeing six of our RUSH Kids centers in the Chicagoland area.
-Aileen has specialization in feeding disorders from birth to 18, and orofacial myofunctional therapy.
+Aileen has specialization in feeding disorders from birth to age 18 and orofacial myofunctional therapy.
 Aileen works to support her patients and their parents with family-centered goals and treatment plans that best support the child's needs in their natural environment.
 She also enjoys working with the positive and collaborative multi-disciplinary team at RUSH Kids in order to provide a holistic approach to therapy.
 In her free time, Aileen enjoys spending time with her husband and two children and traveling.

 Grace Eisenhuth, M.S., CCC-SLP